kalessil/phpinspectionsea/docs/security.md

 ### Hooking into unserialize callback

-This technique allows to hook into class-loading during unserialize, making it possible to prevent new classes loading.
+This technique hooks into class-loading during unserialize, making it possible to prevent new classes from loading.

 ```php
     function __autoload($classname) {